 - Plug in your Nest Thermostat.

-You also can change preset Nest temperatures on the app.
-From the home screen, select Thermostat before selecting Settings.
-Once there, press Temperature Preferences and then Temperature Presets.
+The app also allows you to change the Nest's preset temperatures.
+From the home screen, choose Thermostat and then select Settings.
+At this screen, select Temperature Preferences and then Temperature Presets.
 The display will show your preferred Comfort, Eco and Sleep temperatures.
 Select one of these options to change the temperature for that preset.

 The two easiest ways to schedule your Nest are:

-- Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
-As you complete your Nest's setup process, the Google Home app gives you the option to change the temperature with a schedule.
+- Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
+When you are setting up your Nest, the Google Home app allows you to change the temperature with a schedule.
 When choosing this option, it will show a preset schedule before letting you customize it.
-After you've made all your choices, that’s the schedule it uses.
+After you've made all your choices, that’s the schedule it will use.

-For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Choose the day of the week where you want to make changes.
-After the day is selected, tap Add and select the preset you want.
+If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
+Find the time of week you want to add a temperature to.
+After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Select Done to save changes.
+The changes won't save unless you select Done.

-To create a custom temperature range in Eco mode, go to settings and select Eco.
-That should display the current “Heat to” and “Cool to” temperature settings.
+To create a custom temperature range in Eco mode, go to Settings and select Eco.
+The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
 You can select each and make your preferred changes.
 Once you're finished, select Done.

-A Nest Thermostat is compatible with most HVAC systems.
-Google, Nest's manufacturer, has an online compatibility checker that shares questions concerning your location and current setup to determine which Nest model works with your system.
+Nest thermostats can be integrated with most heating and cooling systems.
+The maker of Nest, Google, has an online compatibility checker that presents a few questions related to your location and current setup to see which Nest model would be compatible with your system.

 If you don't think your Nest is compatible with your system, consider reaching out to professionals for smart thermostat installation in South Beloit and Belvidere.
-Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+An experienced technician will be able to evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

-Nest Thermostats are packed with features designed to make life more comfortable and save money.
-However, you can actually turn off the smart features if prefer to control your Nest like it's a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
+However, there is a way to turn off the smart features if you prefer manual controls similar to normal thermostats.

-Remember, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Bear in mind, by doing this you're eliminating your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.